If you have any questions about the software, please feel free to email us at in**@*******nt.com for inquiries.

 - Click on “Add New User”

 - Enter the email address, select the user’s permissions, and click ‘Submit’ to complete the user addition process.
-The user should then visit the ‘First Time Login’ section to log in to their account and begin using the software.Permission ‘User’ will have full access to the account, Permission ‘Sales Only’ will restrict staff to the sales section only, and Permission ‘Read Only’ will allow staff to view the account without making modifications.
+The user should then visit the ‘First Time Login’ section to log in to their account and begin using the software.Permission ‘User’ will have full access to the account, Permission ‘Sales Only’ will restrict staff to the sales section only, Permission ‘Expenses Only’ will restrict staff to the expenses section only, and Permission ‘Read Only’ will allow staff to view the account without making modifications.

 Key Functions